garvbox-net/infra-ng/docs/deltasite.md

 2x Raspberry pi + some switches based in attic near VF gigabox

-## PiHole
-DHCP and DNS come from a pi2 in

 ## Docker

 Pi server node - deltapi4
 Running docker-compose, from directories in `~garvin/docker-compose` - one directory for each application. e.g. Zoneminder, Unifi